ares2012/temp/numerical-python-second-ed-master/README.md

 [comment]: #cover
 ![Cover image](9781484242452.jpg)

-Download the files as a zip using the green button, or clone the repository to your machine using Git.
+Download the files as a zip using the green button, or clone the repository to your machine using Git. [파이썬과 수치 해석 2](/ehttp://www.acornpub.co.kr/book/numerical-python-2e)

 ## Releases